 Defect Notices

-In the event of a breach of statutory or other legal requirements, Council may serve a defect notice on the customer advising its nature and the steps to be taken within a specified period, to remedy it.
-If, after the specified period, the customer has not remedied the breach, Council may charge a re-inspection fee.If however, the breach is such that public health, or safety considerations, or risk of consequential damage to Council assets is such that delay would create unacceptable results, Council may take immediate action to rectify the defect and recover all reasonable costs.
+In the event of a breach of this bylaw, Council may serve a defect notice on the Customer advising its nature and the steps to be taken within a specified period, to remedy it.
+If, after the specified period, the Customer has not remedied the breach, Council may charge a re-inspection fee.